-Hazardous materials are products that pose a risk to health, safety, and property during transportation.
+Hazardous materials are products that pose a risk property durina safety. and to health. transportation.
 The term often is shortened to HAZMAT, which you may see on road signs, or to HM in government regulations.
 Hazardous materials include explosives, various types of gas, solids, flammable and combustible liquid, and other materials.
 Because of the risks involved and the potential consequences these risks impose, all levels of government regulate the handling of hazardous materials.